 The Länsförsäkringar Sak Group conducts well-diversified business, including pet insurance, health care, accident and health insurance, some commercial insurance and international reinsurance.
 The business is divided into 25 reporting classes that make the operations highly diverse with few or minor elements of risk concentration inherent in non-life insurance risk.
 The subsidiary Agria's business comprises insurance for pets (dogs, cats and other pets), horses, livestock and crop insurance.
-The operations are conducted in Sweden, Denmark, Finland, Norway and the UK, and from 2018 in France.
+The operations are conducted in Sweden, Denmark, Finland, Norway, the UK and France.
 Operations in the Länsförsäkringar Gruppliv subsidiary are concentrated to purely death benefit insurance that, with well-differentiated groups of policyholders, represents all of society.